-Lambeth College topped the table for the accredited fast-track courses at further education colleges with 42 per cent of their magazine journalism students meeting the industry standard.
+Highbury College topped the table for the accredited fast-track courses at further education colleges with 46 per cent of students meeting the industry standard.

-The best performing FE academic year course was City of Wolverhampton College with 71 per cent of students in 2012-13 achieving the gold standard, making it a hat-trick for course leader Sue Green.
+The best performing FE academic year course was City of Wolverhampton College with 42 per cent of students in 2011-12 achieving the gold standard.

-The final award, for best performing commercial fast-track course, went to News Associates’ Manchester-based multimedia journalism course with 88 per cent of students meeting the gold standard.
-This result also meant that it was the best performing course overall for the second year in a row.
+The final award, for best performing commercial fast-track course, went to Press Association Training’s Newcastle-based Multimedia Journalism course with 85 per cent of students meeting the gold standard.
+This result also meant that Press Association Newcastle was the best performing course overall for the second year in a row.